seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

       %Z = call void @foo() noreturn                    ; indicates that %foo never returns normally
       %ZZ = call zeroext i32 @bar()                     ; Return value is %zero extended

-llvm treats calls to some functions with names and arguments that match the standard C99 library as being the C99 library functions, and may perform optimizations or generate code for them under that assumption.
+llvm37 treats calls to some functions with names and arguments that match the standard C99 library as being the C99 library functions, and may perform optimizations or generate code for them under that assumption.
 This is something we'd like to change in the future to provide better